 The time to stress about today’s financial markets is never.

 Stay focused on tomorrow’s goal with personal financial advice.

 |Age||Applicable divisor||Age||Applicable divisor||Age||Applicable divisor|

-If you are an owner of an inherited IRA, your distribution requirements depend on whether you were a spouse or non-spouse beneficiary, if you meet certain exception criteria and how you choose to treat your inherited account.
+If you are an owner of an inherited IRA, your distribution requirements depend on whether you were a spouse or non-spouse beneficiary, the year you inherited the account, if you meet certain exception criteria and how you choose to treat your inherited account.
 There are several options available; your Ameriprise financial advisor can help you decide on an approach that is appropriate for you.

 Avoiding tax penalties